The Crazy Nastyass Honey Badger: Honey Badger Don't Care

 In January 2012, Andrews McMeel Publishing released a book featuring comedic commentaries about the honey badger and ten other animals.
 In addition to the honey badger, the book also includes chapters on the aye-aye, the Tasmanian devil, the emperor tamarin, the pink fairy armadillo, the tarsier, the opossum, the solenodon, the wombat, the American bullfrog, and the sloth.
 Reception to the book has been mixed to positive, with Audubon Magazine writing that the book was "memorable".
 Willamette Week called the book "amusing, but much of the humor of the video is lost without Randall's narration".

 Mobile app

 Collaborating with MEDL Mobile, Randall launched "The Honey Badger Don't Care" app in 2011 with an updated version relaunched in 2013.
 The app was made available on both the Google Play store as well as the Apple iTunes Store.

 Internet video

-In October 2020, The Lincoln Project released an online advertisement 'Covey Spreader' featuring a voiceover by Randall.
-The ad is a parody of the 'Honey Badger Don't Care' video, spotlighting members of the Trump campaign who have been diagnosed with COVID-19 during the campaign.
+In October 2020, The Lincoln Project released the online advertisement Covey Spreader, which features a voiceover by Randall.
+The ad is a parody of The Crazy Nastyass Honey Badger video and spotlights members of the Trump campaign who had been diagnosed with COVID-19 during the campaign.